kgroveshok/z80-homebrew/WORD-LIST.md

  or if a key is held down during start up the spashscreen will appear to freeze

- and on release of the pressed key a message will be disaplayed to notify
+ and on release of the pressed key the CONFIG menu will be displayed where you

- that break points are enabled.
-Pressing any key will then continue boot process.
+ can disable break points.
+Exiting will then continue boot process.

 ### MONITOR ( -- ) Display system breakpoint/monitor | DONE